 Far from hindering growth, this focus on quality has helped us massively expand our community’s size and influence.

 Comscore is the tool advertisers use to measure the scale of publishers, just like advertisers use Nielsen for TV ratings.
 Comscore ranks web properties based on monthly unique visitors/views, with companies like Google and Facebook holding the top positions as you might expect.

-In Comscore, the AdThrive entity (all publishers whose traffic is represented by AdThrive) ranks as the 14th largest web property in the US (November 2019).
-That’s bigger than Pinterest, eBay, or Walmart!
+In Comscore, the AdThrive entity (all publishers whose traffic is represented by AdThrive) ranks as the 11th largest web property in the US (April 2019).
+That’s bigger than massive companies like Disney, Pinterest, or USA Today!

-Comscore also ranks properties on a category basis, like “Food”, “Home”, etc. When you dive into categories, AdThrive publishers form the #1 largest food property, #2 largest family/parenting property, and #1 largest home projects/design/decor property.
+Comscore also ranks properties on a category basis, like “Food”, “Home”, etc. When you dive into categories, AdThrive publishers form the #1 largest property in Food, Family and Parenting, Lifestyle, and Home.

-We’re in the process of participating in Comscore categories for travel, personal finance, and pets.
-Once those are set up, AdThrive publishers will hold places in the top 10 for those categories as well!
-And we’re expanding far beyond those verticals into sports, technology, news, and other new categories.
+AdThrive publishers also hold places in the top 10 for Travel, Pets, and Finance!
+And we’re expanding far beyond those verticals into Sports, Technology, News, and other new categories.

 More ad dollars for AdThrive publishers